Welcome to Booroomooka Angus

 - For five generations the Munro family have owned and managed 'Keera' the home of Booroomooka Angus.

 The Very Best of the Booroomooka Bulls are sold at the Annual On-Property Sale held in August.
-Booroomooka's biggest sale was held in 2012, where 210 bulls were sold averaging $7,274 and grossing over $1.52 million.
-Top price bull Booroomooka Frankel F510 sold for $65,000.
+Booroomooka’s biggest sale was held in 2016, where 220 bulls were sold averaging $9,422 and grossing over $2 million.
+Booroomooka Frankel F510 still holds the record highest priced bull sold by Booroomooka in 2012 for $65,000.
 Semen, embryos and registered females are sold by Private Treaty.
 Booroomooka has a large number of customers who sell high quality Booroomooka Angus sired progeny.

 Booroomooka Angus aims to produce structurally sound, fertile, quiet cattle with the genetic potential to increase long term profitability.
 Cattle are run in large contemporary groups so that genetic differences can be measured.
 Data is collected for traits such as calving ease, fertility, growth and carcass quality.
 The data is analyzed in an advanced genetic evaluation system – Angus Group Breedplan - that provides a genetic description of the registered cattle.